Deutsche Postbank

 Postbank (/de/; full name: Postbank – eine Niederlassung der Deutsche Bank Aktiengesellschaft, lit.
 'Postbank – a branch of the Deutsche Bank joint-stock company') is a branch of Deutsche Bank for retail banking, which was formed from the demerger of the postal savings division of Deutsche Bundespost in 1990.
-Since May 2018, it operates as a brand of Deutsche Bank's retail arm.
+Since May 2018, it has operated as a brand of Deutsche Bank's retail arm.
 It serves 13 million customers in around 1,000 branches and 700 advisory centers.